-Complete only the line for the level of accreditation being sought 90% - P-1 70% - P-2 25% - I P-3 Inspection, Maintenance, & Minor Repair YES NO YES NO YES [NO Truck Service Technology YES NO YES NO YES [NO Master Truck Service Technology YES NO YES [NO B. Rate the course of study in terms of i 1.
-Safety regulations the student ma 2.
-Legal responsibilities of the techn Agency regulations 3.
+Complete only the line for the level of accreditation being sought 90% - P-1 70% - P-2 25% - P-3 Inspection, Maintenance, & Minor Repair YES NO YES NO YES NO Truck Service Technology YES NO YES NO YES NO Master Truck Service Technology YES NO YES NO YES NO B. Rate the course of study in terms of including instruction o n: 1.
+Safety regulations the student ma ay encounter upon emp bloyment 2.
+Legal responsibilities of the tech Agency regulations nician regarding Envir onmental Protection 3.
 Other appropriate requirements v 4.
-Identification and proper use of a equipment 5.
-Use of current service informatio 6.
-The inclusion of tasks on filling o
+Identification and proper use of a equipment appropriate tools and te est and measurement 5.
+Use of current service information on and industry publica tions 6.
+The inclusion of tasks on filling or recording the time spent on task ordering parts, and

-A. Cross reference lesson plans, job sheets and student progress instrument to the course of study.

-B. Provide syllabus (with information highlighted), course descriptions, lesson plans, job sheets, student materials, samples of work order forms, parts order form, and show how time spent on task is recorded.
+A. Cross reference lesson plans, job sheets and student progress instrument to the course of study.B.
+Provide syllabus (with information highlighted), course descriptions, lesson plans, job sheets, student materials, samples of work order forms, parts order form, and show how time spent on task is recorded.
 Refer to the New Instructor Guide for possible examples.